SDFIdk/NTRIPmonitor/README.md

 [Grafana](https://grafana.com/docs/grafana/latest/) is used to visualize real-time GNSS data by creating dynamic and interactive dashboards.
 For the monitor solution we use Grafana version 9.5.19.
 We use PostgreSQL queries within Grafana to fetch and display data from the database.
 By utilizing Grafana macros for PostgreSQL, we can efficiently query and visualize the GNSS data.
 For For more details on the panel types and macros available for PostgreSQL, we refer to the [Grafana Panel Documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/) and the [Grafana PostgreSQL documentation](https://grafana.com/docs/grafana/latest/datasources/postgres/).

 The grafana container loads the pre-configured dashboards found at [initgrafana/dashboards/](initgrafana/dashboards/) and stores both the [Inspector Gadget](initgrafana/dashboards/Inspector%20Gadget.json) and [RTCM overview](initgrafana/dashboards/RTCM%20monitor.json) dashboards.
 We highly recommend to use the interactive dashboard builder on the grafana webpage to create the dashboards, and update your dash boards in your local configuration.
 Each visualization can be built by using Grafanas interactive PostgreSQL query builder or by writing queries directly in plain SQL.
->!NOTE
+> [!NOTE]
-> Saving your dashboard on the grafana webpage **does NOT** save it to the .yaml dashboard in your directory.
+> Saving your dashboard on the grafana webpage **does NOT** save it persistently.
 You must copy the changed dashboard code by going into settings -> JSON code in the respective dashboard, and copy it over to your local file.
 # Database
 The database utilizes the [timescaledb](https://docs.timescale.com/) extension to [PostgreSQL](https://www.postgresql.org/docs/).
 We use the latest postgreSQL 14 version.
 ## Stored procedures